luckypoem/moesocks/README.md

 ## [TFO] means faster response in this case

 Both local and remote will use TFO when instructed.
-If thebrowser in use and the website to visit both support TFO, you can enjoy TFO all the way through.
+If the browser in use and the website to visit both support TFO, you can enjoy TFO all the way through.
 This could lead to a huge reduction of latency.

 ## Enable TFO in your OS runtime.